Welcome to Glenwood Community School District Preschool at Northeast Elementary

 These are learning goals for 4 year old preschool students moving onto Kindergarten

-• Choose an appropriate strategy or solution when there is a problem and implements it to solve the problem
+- Choose a strategy or solution when there is a problem

 Social Emotional Supports